 The Virginia Department of Transportation, Fauquier County and community stakeholders are working toward consensus on improvements to the Route 29 Corridor between Warrenton and Prince William County.

 This section of Route 29 is heavily used by local traffic, daily commuters and travelers from other areas of Virginia and beyond.
 Approximately 50,000 vehicles use this section of the corridor every day, including significant commercial truck traffic.

 VDOT has identified several specific locations where safety improvements are needed based on recent crash history and trends.
 These include the intersections of Route 29 and Route 215 (Vint Hill Road), Route 600 (Broad Run Church Road) and Route 676 (Riley Road).

-VDOT has proposed improvements using alternative intersection designs that have proved to improve safety and reduce crashes when implemented in other locations.
-Fauquier County and the local community have requested that additional study be undertaken to determine the most appropriate improvements for those locations.
+VDOT proposed improvements using alternative intersection designs that have proved to improve safety and reduce crashes when implemented in other locations.
+Fauquier County and the local community requested that additional study be undertaken to determine the most appropriate improvements for those locations.

 VDOT and Fauquier County have convened an advisory panel of community stakeholders to assist in the development of strategies for improvements on the northern Fauquier County section of Route 29.
 The goal of the group is to develop collaborative solutions that will ultimately become projects to improve safety, ensure access and spur economic development while preserving the efficient movement of local and long-distance traffic along the corridor.

 Using public comments and other information from previous meetings, the panel members have identified seven defined interests that must be considered as they work toward solutions: